Tithes & Alms

 -

-No person could be justified by "the deeds of the law" in offering a sin offering when they sinned because the blood of bulls and goats cannot take away sins:
+The reason no person could be justified by "the deeds of the law" in offering a sin offering when they sinned is because the blood of bulls and goats cannot take away sins:

 Heb 10:4